 Are iguanas dangerous to dogs?

-Iguanas generally do not get along very well with dogs.
+Iguanas generally do not get along very well with dogs and it’s best to keep them separate.

 So, let’s recap and sum everything up so we can finally give a proper answer to the question: are iguanas dangerous?
 Iguanas can be dangerous.
 They can bite, scratch, and whip you with their tail but will only do so if they feel threatened or trapped.
 In addition, salmonella lives on their skin which can make you sick.
 However, with proper care, handling, and training, keeping them as a pet can be a safe and very rewarding experience.